How to Enroll in the MnVFC Program

 The Minnesota Vaccines for Children (MnVFC) program is Minnesota's version of the federal Vaccines for Children (VFC) program which works to make vaccine accessible and affordable for all children.
 The program distributes about $39 million worth of vaccines to public and private clinics in Minnesota each year.
 It is run by the Immunization Program at the Minnesota Department of Health (MDH).

-Before starting the enrollment process, review the Policy and Procedure Manual for the MnVFC Program to be sure you know the requirements for participating in the MnVFC Program.
+Before starting the enrollment process, review the MnVFC Separate Stock Clinics: Policies and Procedures Manual (PDF) to be sure you know the requirements for participating in the MnVFC Program.

 - Call the MnVFC program at 651-201-5522 to start the enrollment process.

 - A packet of information and forms will be sent to you.